BOBONA/ZeroSumBaseball/README.md

 - In predicting swing results, we do not differentiate between the batter directly getting out and outs on the field.

+- The pitcher's options are limited in a way that might not be representative of the actual game.
+The pitcher cannot aim for a borderline zone and can only aim for 5x5 centers.

 ## TODO
 - Test strategies for optimizing batter selection